 Topic modeling.
 Although term-based meta-analysis maps in Neurosynth closely resemble the results of manual meta-analyses of the same concepts, there is a high degree of redundancy between terms (e.g. ‘episodes’ and ‘episodic’), as well as potential ambiguity as to the meaning of an individual word out of context (e.g. ‘memory’ can indicate working memory or episodic memory).
-To remedy this problem, we employed a reduced semantic representation of the latent conceptual structure underlying the neuroimaging literature: a set of 60 topics derived using latent dirichlet allocation (LDA) topic-modeling.
-This procedure was identical to that used in a previous study, except for the use of a smaller number of topics and a much larger version of the Neurosynth database.
+To remedy this problem, we employed a reduced semantic representation of the latent conceptual structure underlying the neuroimaging literature: a set of 60 topics derived using latent dirichlet allocation (LDA) topic-modeling31.
+This procedure was identical to that used in a previous study40, except for the use of a smaller number of topics and a much larger version of the Neurosynth database.
 The generative topic model derives 60 independent topics from the co-occurrence of all words in the abstracts of fMRI studies in the database.
 Each topic loads onto individual words to a varying extent, facilitating the interpretation of topics; for example, a working memory topic loads highest on the words “memory, WM, load”, while an episodic memory topic loads on “memory, retrieval, events”.
 Note that both topics highly load on the word “memory”, but the meaning of this word is disambiguated because it is contextualized by other words that strongly load onto that topic.
 Although the set of topics included 25 topics representing non-psychological phenomena– such as the nature of the subject population (e.g. gender, special populations) and methods (e.g., words such as “images”, “voxels”)—these topics were not explicitly excluded as they were rarely the strongest loading topics for any region.
-For all of our results, we focus on a set of 16 topics that strongly loaded onto lateral frontal cortex clusters (Table ).
+For all of our results, we focus on a set of 16 topics that strongly loaded onto lateral frontal cortex clusters (Table 1).
 These topics were obtained by determining the two strongest loading topics for each region.